ta-data-pt-rmt/project-fifa-moneyball/README.md

 ## Dataset

-In this project, you will use the provided [**fifa23_players_dataset**](https://github.com/ta-data-pt-rmt/project-fifa-moneyball/blob/main/fifa21_male2.csv) dataset.
+In this project, you will use the provided [**fifa23_players_dataset**](https://github.com/ta-data-pt-rmt/project-fifa-moneyball/blob/main/Fifa 23 Players Data.csv.zip) dataset.

-Details about the dataset can be found here as well [https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset?select=fifa21_male2.csv]
+Details about the dataset can be found here as well [https://www.kaggle.com/datasets/sanjeetsinghnaik/fifa-23-players-dataset/]

+In case you want to find more information on how each column relates to a player, take a look at this website [https://www.fifaindex.com/player/252371/jude-bellingham/fifa24/]

 This data set includes: